christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

 The Hobby Reports are now being provided at version 4.x ("Arimathea" release - step 0033.11) in the "master" branch of the present repository.

-    - items to be done for "Arimathea" are marked by a tag "TODO11"
+    - items for "Arimathea" (step 0033.11)are marked by a tag "TODO11"
-    - items to be done for "Sabbath" are marked by a tag "TODO12"
+    - items for "Sabbath" (step 0033.12) are marked by a tag "TODO12"
     - items to be done even later (step >= 0034) are marked by a tag "TODO"

     - architectural items for release "Fiat A" are marked by a tag "TODO-FA"